shayghc/arcade-game/README.md

 **TODO:**

-12. Implement player sprite change option.
+12. Implement player sprite change option - This could not be completed due to a bug preventing the game running if any sprite other than char-boy.png was selected for the player object.
-This could not be completed due to a bug preventing the game running if any sprite other than char-boy.png was selected for the player object.
+13. Produce CSS modals to replace the use of the JS confirm, prompt and alert modals.